 In addition to the i, III, VI, VII chords and chords that contain the leading tone such as V and viio, we can also use the other chords in our palette, such as iio and v.
 (Note the difference between V and v – we capitalize the former because it is a major chord, and it contains the leading tone.
-The chord v, meanwhile, occurs normally within the key and does not contain the leading tone.)
+The chord v, in lower case, occurs normally within the key and does not contain the leading tone.)
 The iio and v are much less common than i, III, VI, VII or V, but they do occur.

 For example, the prechorus of the Human League’s “Don’t You Want Me,” which is in A minor, contains both iio and v. v appears in the very first line.
 (Again, we’ll discuss the role of the sus chord in a later chapter.)